PV-Lab/cluster-perovskite-data/README.md

 [2] Shijing Sun, Armi Tiihonen, Felipe Oviedo, Zhe Liu, Janak Thapa, Yicheng Zhao, Noor Titan P. Hartono, Anuj Goyal, Thomas Heumueller, Clio Batali, Alex Encinas, Jason J. Yoo, Ruipeng Li, Zekun Ren, I. Marius Peters, Christoph J. Brabec, Moungi G. Bawendi, Vladan Stevanovic, John Fisher, Tonio Buonassisi, "A data fusion approach to optimize compositional stability of halide perovskites", Matter, 2021, https://doi.org/10.1016/j.matt.2021.01.008.

 The data shared inside the "Data" folder is sufficient to reproduce the methods described in article [1].
 The data were obtained observing perovskite ([MA-FA-Cs]PbI3) films at MIT in 2019 and presented in article [2].
 Film compositions and preparation are described in article [2].
 Each film was halved and one half was exposed to X-ray diffraction (XRD) measurement and another half to an aging test.
-Data shared inside "Data\XRD" are XRD data of the as-grown films, which were also presented in the Matter paper referenced above, and are formatted in 2 columns (.xy files) with theta (degrees) versus intensity (a.u.).
-Image data ("Data\Images") were collected during an aging test, using an RGB camera within an environmental chamber (Generation 1, as described in the manuscript).
-Raw film color data were converted into color-calibrated data ("Data\Images\Calibrated") using 3-dimensional thin plate spline method and a reference color chart (also called "color card" or "color calibration tile"), as described in the manuscript.
+Some films were prepared and measured by XRD and/or degraded multiple times, thus there are duplicate samples in the data with the same composition.
+Data shared inside "Data\XRD" are XRD data of the as-grown films, which were also presented in the Matter paper referenced above, and are formatted into columns of theta (degrees) versus intensity (a.u.).
+The raw XRD data was resampled to constant theta steps and was intensity-normalized before the clustering, and both raw data and scaled data are saved into separate files.
+Image data ("Data\Images") were collected during an aging test, using an RGB camera within an environmental chamber (Generation 1, as described in the paper).
+Raw film color data were converted into color-calibrated data ("Data\Images\Calibrated") using 3-dimensional thin plate spline method and a reference color chart (also called "color card" or "color calibration tile"), as described in the paper.

 Running the code represented in this repository as it is with the data provided reproduces Figure 3 in article [1].